WebWiz-perer/Chai-Pies.com/README.md

  -Parties: Users looking to books space for arranging parties, be it a corporate party or kids birthday party.

+ A scroll feature has been added to all service cards to ensure they remain uniform in size, regardless of the amount of text inside.

- All categories have a footer with book a table link for users to navigate easily to booking a table form.
+ Each category  includes a footer with a "Book a Table" link, allowing users to easily navigate to the table booking form.

  ![Services](Documentation/websiteimages/services.png)

  **Event schedule**

  This section focuses on upcoming events, presented in a table format for user convenience.
 It includes details such as prices and times, showcasing when each event is scheduled to occur. users can book from here as per convenienve using the book now button.

  ![Services](Documentation/websiteimages/events.png)